 - Food allergies are a top priority. – Schools have a trusted system between the school nurses, teachers, parents, and cafeteria staff to make sure children are not purchasing items that can be harmful to them.

 - Many school nutrition directors are registered dieticians and nutritionists. – I met Cindy Culver, the Director of School Nutrition for Marietta City Schools.
 She has a Masters in Nutrition and is a registered dietician.
 She introduced me to lots of other Georgia professionals, and most of them also had high degrees in nutrition.
 It makes me happy to know that I can trust their menu planning for our kids.

 - School Nutrition Expo – The School Nutrition Association hosts an annual conference with speaker sessions and brands that help make school lunch planning even better.
 At the expo, I got to test out food, see new cafeteria equipment, and view food demonstrations.
 This expo brings the brands and the school nutrition directors, cafeteria staff, and more together so that they can bring the best meals to our kids.

-Hope you learned something new about all the hard work that goes into creating food menus for our children at school.
-Visit Tray Talk, the School Nutrition Accossiations blog to read more.
+I hope you learned something new about all the hard work that goes into creating food menus for our children at school.
+Visit Tray Talk, the School Nutrition Accossiations blog, to read more.